Pollak: Critical Race Theory, Explained

 Critical Race Theory claims that all of our institutions — our government, our economy, our culture — are based on racial hierarchy, with whites on top and blacks at the bottom.
 Even things that look race-neutral are, on closer inspection, racist.

-The idea has its origins in something called critical theory, which Andrew Breitbart explained in his memoir, Righteous Indignation: Excuse Me While I Save the World!.
+The idea has its origins in something called Critical Theory, which Andrew Breitbart explained in his memoir, Righteous Indignation: Excuse Me While I Save the World!.

 It was the invention of a group of radical left-wing intellectuals known as the Frankfurt School, who developed it to achieve through cultural change what Marxism could not achieve politically.

 Breitbart wrote: “It was, quite literally, a theory of criticizing everyone and everything everywhere.
 It was an attempt to tear down the social fabric by using all the social sciences … it was an infinite and unending criticism of the status quo, adolescent rebellion against all established rules and norms. … Critical theory does not create, it only destroys.”

-Critical theory spawned various offshoots.
+Critical Theory spawned various offshoots.
 One of them was Critical Legal Theory, which said that the Constitution, our judicial system, and our laws could never be neutral or objective because they existed to protect those who created them.

 A scholar at Harvard Law School named Derrick Bell applied that reasoning to race, and came up with Critical Race Theory.
 As Breitbart News noted recently: